zakcali/wos-lite-api-nodejs/README.md

     pubArray.pop();
 }
 ```
-  I suggest you to empty pubArray [], before retrieving for a new Query as suggested above code
+  I suggest you to empty pubArray [], before retrieving for second and subsequent queries with above code